42.9K

 If you’d like to help us make more great episodes like this one, please consider becoming a Patreon supporter.
 For as little as $5 a month, you’ll receive early access to new episodes plus bonus episodes and other goodies from time to time, and our undying gratitude.

-- (3:25) Jesus and the wilderness;
+- (16:50) Jesus judges the harvest;

 Links mentioned in this episode: